 - Welcome Weekend

-Welcome Weekend, January 15-17, is the official kickoff to your Baylor journey!
+Welcome Weekend, January 14-16, is the official kickoff to your Baylor journey!
 You will get to know other new Bears as you deepen your connection to Baylor.
 More information about Registering for Welcome Weekend as well as the schedule will be available in late fall.

 Learn more about Welcome Weekend.